 Think about what you will do differently next time.
 Say to yourself, “Next time I will …” and decide what your action would be in that situation.

 Imagine yourself doing it better.
 You can also take a physical practice swing or stroke that matches what you imagine.
 Visualize the success you desire and keep going.

 THE FIRST TEE – IT’S MORE THAN A GAME

-At The First Tee, we use golf to teach youth life lessons and leadership skills.
-Teaming up with experts in positive youth development, The First Tee helps youth become good golfers and even better people.
+At The First Tee, we use golf to teach youth from all backgrounds life lessons and leadership skills—and you don’t have to come with any golf experience!
+The First Tee helps youth become good golfers and even better people.